tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_12.md

 - a pagination pipe component, which can be added in any component template, with the main goal to transform a list of items according to the current state of the pagination service and show current page of items on UI

-### Angular 2 Pipes

-[Pipes](https://angular.io/docs/ts/latest/guide/pipes.html) are a new concept introduced in Angular 2, which is essentially similar to Angular 1's filters with some minor differences.
-For now, what you need to know is that the pagination pipe will act and look in the template pretty much the same if we were to use a pagination filter in Angular 1.

 First, let's import all of the pagination parts into the `PartiesList` component, and then set them up to be available in the component's view as follows:

-{{> DiffBox tutorialName="meteor-angular2-socially" filename="client/imports/parties-list/parties-list.ts" step="12.8"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="12.7"}}

-And let's also import the stylesheet of the package:
+Because of pagination pipe of ng2-pagination supports only arrays we'll use the `PaginationService`.
+Let's define the configuration:

-{{> DiffBox tutorialName="meteor-angular2-socially" filename="client/css/main.scss" step="12.8"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="12.8"}}

-Now, add the pagination pipe and controls to the `parties-list.html` template:
+> `id` - this is the identifier of specific pagination, we use the default.

+We need to notify the pagination that the current page has been changed. `this.autorun` is a great place for that:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="12.9"}}

+It would be awesome to know when data is loading:

+{{> DiffBox tutorialName="meteor-angular2-socially" step="12.10"}}

+Now, add the pagination controls to the `parties-list.component.html` template:

+{{> DiffBox tutorialName="meteor-angular2-socially" step="12.11"}}

-In the pipe definition, we provided the current page number, the page size and a new value of total items in the list to paginate.
+In the configuration, we provided the current page number, the page size and a new value of total items in the list to paginate.

-This total number of items are required to be set in our case, since we don't provide a regular array of elements but instead a Mongo cursor; the pagination pipe simply won't know how to calculate its size.
+This total number of items are required to be set in our case, since we don't provide a regular array of elements but instead a Mongo.Cursor, the pagination service simply won't know how to calculate its size.

 We'll get back to this in the next paragraph where we'll be setting parties total size reactively.
 For now, let's just set it to be 30.
 We'll see why this default value is needed shortly.

-### onChange events
+### pageChange events

 The final part is to handle user clicks on the page links.
 The pagination controls component fires a special event when the user clicks on a page link, causing the current page to update.

 Let's handle this event in the template first and then add a method to the `PartiesList` component itself:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="12.10"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="12.12"}}

 As you can see, the pagination controls component fires the `onChange` event, calling the `onPageChanged` method with a special event object that contains the new page number to set.
 Add the `onPageChanged` method:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="12.11"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="12.13"}}

 At this moment, we have almost everything in place.
 Let's check if everything is working.
 We are going to have to add a lot of parties, at least, a couple of pages.